markospyros/gigl-web-app/README.md

 ### JokeCard

 This component displays an individual joke.
 It presents the joke's title, content, number of "gigles", as well as the author's username.
-The card might also have buttons or actions to "gigle" a joke, share it, or view more details.
+The card might also have buttons or actions to "gigle" a joke, edit, or delete.

 ![JokeCard Component Screenshot](gigl-screenshots/jokecard.png)